 1. Church of Bible Understanding

-The Church of Bible Understanding (formerly known as the Forever Family) is a destructive cult started in 1971 by former atheist and vacuum repairman Stewart Traill in Allentown, Pennsylvania.
+The Church of Bible Understanding (formerly known as the Forever Family) is a destructive cult, which started in 1971 in Allentown, Pennsylvania by former atheist and vacuum repairman Stewart Traill.
 The cult targeted teens as young as 13 by drawing on their weaknesses.
 Throughout the 1970s, the cult expanded to many other parts of the United States.

 Traill, born in Quebec in 1936 is the son of a Presbyterian minister, who teaches that he is the reincarnation of Elijah, and that he knows the date of the return of Christ.
-Members of the cult live in a commune and donate 90% of their income to the cult.
-Traill amassed a fortune and owns four planes and a half million dollar mansion.
+Members of the cult live in a commune and donate 90 percent of their income to the cult.
+Traill amassed a fortune and owns four planes and a half-million dollar mansion.
 According to former members, Traill controls every aspect of members’ lives through harsh criticism, shame, and public humiliation.